 Can you put foil in an air fryer?
 Or parchment paper?
-We asked the experts
+Experts have the answers

-Aluminum foil is a useful accompaniment to cooking as it can lock in flavors and help with clean up - but can you use foil in an air fryer?
+Aluminium foil is a useful accompaniment to cooking as it can lock in flavours and help with clean up - but can you use foil in an air fryer?
 Here's what the experts say

 Air fryers are incredibly useful kitchen appliances, allowing you to cook a variety of foods quickly and with minimal mess.
 But a common question asked by users is, can you put foil in an air fryer?
 Is it safe, and are there any benefits to using it if so?

 Whether you want to cook salmon, chips, eggs, chicken, or a host of other foods, the best air fryers are a great option for achieving a tasty, crispy texture.
 Plus, they're easy to use, and cook food quickly, too.
-But given they are a relatively new kitchen must-have, many of us aren't exactly clued up on what we can and can’t put in them.
-So once you've answered the question of what can I cook in my air fryer you might be wondering what else you can put inside them.
+But given they are a relatively new kitchen must-have, many of us aren't exactly clued up on what we can and can’t put in them. aside from the best air fryer accessories you might be wondering what else you can put inside them.

-A common concern is tin (or aluminum) foil.
-Experts advise against putting it in our microwaves, so is it safe to put it in an air fryer?
+A common concern is tin or aluminium foil.
+Experts advise against putting foil in our microwaves, so is it safe to put it in an air fryer?
 We spoke to professional chefs and long-time air fryer users to find out.

 Can you put foil in an air fryer?